perfana/perfana-docs/docs/testconfiguration/testconfiguration.md

 ---

-Perfana can produce a test run report can be used to share test results with stakeholders by poviding a selection of relevant graphs with descriptions.
+Perfana can produce a test run report can be used to share test results with stakeholders by providing a selection of relevant graphs with descriptions.
 The report will be generated automatically based on the configured reporting template.

 To add a `panel` to the report template click the `Add panel` button.
 This will open the `Add report panel` form, with the following fields: